BootsnAll Travel Network

 • Tweezers

-• Walking Canes - allowed in carry-on baggage once they have been inspected to ensure that prohibited items are not concealed.
+• Umbrellas – Allowed in carry-on baggage once they have been inspected to ensure that prohibited items are not concealed

-• Diabetes - liquid or gel low blood sugar treatments, including juice - Up to 5 oz.
-(148ml)
+• Diabetes – Liquid or gel low blood sugar treatments, including juice (no limit, but items over 3 oz need to be declared to TSA)

 • Diabetes-Related Supplies/Equipment - Insulin dispensing products; jet injectors; pens; infusers; and an unlimited number of unused syringes, when accompanied by insulin; lancets; blood glucose meters; blood glucose meter test strips; insulin pumps; and insulin pump supplies.
 These items must be inspected to ensure prohibited items are not concealed.